- This tattoo must have been

 So I'm hoping that they've been doing this strategically, to manage their risks a bit while things like the intel switch, introduction of the nano (with, remember, less memory for more money), have been providing as much risk as they can take.
 The important thing is, now that they're transitioned, and now that they don't have to work to sell ipods, they've got to take those risks, and do that work, or else somebody else will.
 If your not moving forward, your falling behind.

-Source URL: http://emostyles2011.blogspot.com/2011/03/number-23-tattoo.html
+Source URL: https://emostyles2011.blogspot.com/2011/03/number-23-tattoo.html

 Visit Emo Styles for daily updated Demi Lovato Gallery